Generic axion Maxwell equations: path integral approach: Axion Maxwell equations

 \subsection{Implications of the axion Maxwell equations}

-The phenomenological consequences of Eqs.~\eqref{rotbax}-\eqref{diveax} were discussed in Refs.~\cite{Sokolov:2022fvs, Li:2022oel, Tobar:2022rko, McAllister:2022ibe}.
+The phenomenological consequences of Eqs.~\eqref{rotbax}-\eqref{diveax} were discussed in Refs.~\cite{Sokolov:2022fvs, Li:2022oel, Tobar:2022rko, McAllister:2022ibe, Thomson:2023moc, Tobar:2023rga}.
 Here, we would like to review the main results, without going into details.

 First, let us note that Eqs.~\eqref{roteax} and~\eqref{divbax} show that there can appear effective magnetic charges and currents in the presence of axions in external electromagnetic fields.
-This means that Faraday's law and the no-magnetic-monopoles law can be violated in a given experiment with external $\mathbf{E_0}$ or $\mathbf{B_0}$ field assuming there exists some cosmic abundance of axion-like particles.
-As these laws cannot be violated in the case where no magnetic monopoles exist\footnote{While this is certainly true in the flat space-time case we consider here, the situation can be different in curved space-time~\cite{Sokolov:2022dej}; the corresponding effects in Earth-based experiments are however expected to be much smaller than the effects discussed in this paper.}, one can experimentally test the existence of heavy magnetic monopoles and dyons.
+This means that Faraday's law and the no-magnetic-monopoles law can be violated in a given experiment with external $\mathbf{E}_0$ or $\mathbf{B}_0$ field assuming there exists some cosmic abundance of axion-like particles.
+As these laws cannot be violated in the case where no magnetic monopoles exist\footnote{This is obviously true in the flat space-time case we consider here; for the curved space-time case see~Ref.~\cite{Sokolov:2022dej}.}, one can experimentally test the existence of heavy magnetic monopoles and dyons.
 Such indirect probe of heavy dyons would complement the numerous experiments searching for cosmic magnetic monopoles~\cite{ParticleDataGroup:2022pth}, as it does not depend on the cosmic abundance of monopoles and dyons.